 If you wait for too long, you risk investing a lot of time and money into something that is not needed, wanted, or just doesn’t stand out.

 2. SaaS micro-surveys that make customer segmentation easier

-These should ideally be placed on your website, as they help you segment all your visitors, including customers.
-If you’re selling a B2B product, ask mostly questions that will help you determine whether the visitor is the end user or the decision maker.
+These surveys should be launched early on in the user’s lifecycle, for example during a free trial.
+They let you segment your user based by common traits such as their industry, their role, team size and the department they are working.
+If you’re selling a B2B product, ask mostly questions that will help you determine whether the currently is the end user or the decision maker.

 What is your industry?